LunaFennec/EzYT_DLP/README.md

 Started off as a personal project to make downloading youtube videos easier. decided to publish it to github for others to use.

-To build the source code, make sure to include the icon.ico, ffmpeg, ffprobe and yt-dlp exe's.
+To build the source code, make sure to include ffmpeg, ffprobe and yt-dlp exe's as binaries.
+The icon is optional.

 Simple one line to build: